iDash3/idash3.github.io/_posts/2021-07-20-apps-are-easy.md

 ![paper-2](/assets/img/apps-are-easy/paper-2.jpeg)

-Cool, you've now got a decent enough wireframe.
-You can make it as complex as you want, but usually it's not worth it, just focus on the really important parts.
+Nice, you've now got a decent wireframe.
+You can make it as complex as you want, but usually it's not worth it, just focus on the really, really important parts and get to work.

 ## Design the idea

+You've got
+- your plan,
+- the MUSTs,
-You've got your plan, the MUSTs, you've got an OK wireframe, now just design the thing.
+- an OK wireframe,
+now its time to design the thing.

 You might be asking yourself "ok, how?
 I know nothing about design" Doesn't matter, do you know rectangles?
 Do you have more than 1 app installed on your phone?
 If you do, you're good to go.

-To accomplish this task we need software, install Adobe XD if you can (it's free if you're in university), if you can't, that's fine, guess what?
+Now we need software, install Adobe XD if you can (it's free if you're in university), if you can't, that's fine, guess what?
 Someone took 7 years out of their life to code Photoshop on the web for free.
 Yeah.
 [Photopea](https://www.photopea.com).
 Also, Figma is basically Adobe XD but better?
 [Figma](https://www.figma.com)

-If you know nothing about Adobe XD go on Youtube for a while, there are tons of really good tutorials.
+— If you know nothing about Adobe XD go on Youtube for a while, there are tons of really good tutorials, it's very intuitive. —

 Here's a quick User Interface breakdown: Everything is a rectangle.
 Just use that over and over again, maybe sprinkle a circle somewhere around.